a-sit-plus/warden/README.md

                signatureDigests = listOf("NLl2LE1skNSEMZQMV73nMUJYsmQg7=".encodeToByteArray()),
-               appVersion = 2, //with a different versioning scheme androidVersionOverride = 130000, //so we need to override this patchLevelOverride = PatchLevel(2023, 6), //also override patch level trustAnchorOverrides = setOf(extraTrustedRootPubKey) // set this app to require
+               appVersion = 2, //with a different versioning scheme androidVersionOverride = 130000, //so we need to override this patchLevelOverride = PatchLevel(2023, 6, maxFuturePatchLevelMonths = 2), //also override patch level and
+                                                                    // consider patch levels from 2 months in the future
+                                                                    // as valid
+                                                                    // maxFuturePatchLevelMonths defaults to = 1
+                                                                    // null means any future patch level is OK trustAnchorOverrides = setOf(extraTrustedRootPubKey) // set this app to require
                                                                     // a custom root for trust for the
                                                                     // attestation certificate chain
            )
        ),
-       androidVersion = 110000,                //OPTIONAL, null by default patchLevel = PatchLevel(2022, 12),      //OPTIONAL, null by default
+       androidVersion = 110000,                  //OPTIONAL, null by default patchLevel = PatchLevel(2022, 12),        //OPTIONAL, null by default, maxFuturePatchLevelMonths defaults to 1
        requireStrongBox = false,                 //OPTIONAL, defaults to false allowBootloaderUnlock = false,            //OPTIONAL, defaults to false requireRollbackResistance = false,        //OPTIONAL, defaults to false ignoreLeafValidity = false,               //OPTIONAL, defaults to false hardwareAttestationTrustAnchors = linkedSetOf(*DEFAULT_HARDWARE_TRUST_ANCHORS), //OPTIONAL, defaults shown here softwareAttestationTrustAnchors = linkedSetOf(*DEFAULT_SOFTWARE_TRUST_ANCHORS), //OPTIONAL, defaults shown here verificationSecondsOffset = -300,         //OPTIONAL, defaults to 0 disableHardwareAttestation = false,       //OPTIONAL, defaults to false.
 Set to true to disable HW attestation enableNougatAttestation = false,          //OPTIONAL, defaults to false.
 Set to true to enable hybrid attestation enableSoftwareAttestation = false,        //OPTIONAL, defaults to false.
 Set to true to enable SW attestation attestationStatementValiditySeconds = 300 //OPTIONAL, defaults to 300s ), iosAttestationConfiguration = IOSAttestationConfiguration(